 Is Venice "too touristy"?
 Is a Venetian vacation more expensive than a shopping excursion to Valentino?
 Is this nautical Never-Neverland about to sink like the Titanic?
 Indulge us as we bring a common-sense perspective to the most frequent misapprehensions about Venice.

 Myth 1: Venice is completely overrun by tourists.

-If you're a daytripper arriving by car or train at 9 a.m. on a Sunday in August, you'll be convinced--with some justification--that Venice is a veritable Pied Piper among tourist towns.
+If you're a daytripper arriving by car or train at 9 a.m. on a Sunday in August, you'll be convinced that Venice is a veritable Pied Piper among tourist towns.
 Venice's official tourism statistics show just how popular the city is with visitors, and especially with foreign travelers.